-Having announced its intention to launch in Europe, Realme's first EU phone is available to buy, and is aiming straight at Honor's budget smartphone territory.
-The company - a sub-brand of Oppo - has a focus on creating smartphones you can afford quite comfortably, but with features and hardware that don't leave you wishing you'd spent more.
+Realme - a sub-brand of Oppo - has a focus on creating smartphones you can afford quite comfortably, but with features and hardware that don't leave you wishing you'd spent more.
+Having announced its intention to launch in Europe, Realme's first EU phone, the Realme 3 Pro, is available to buy - and it's aiming straight at Honor's budget smartphone territory.

-The first device available now in the UK is the Realme 3 Pro.
-It has an attractive finish, big screen, dual camera that promises some great capabilities, and software that sets it apart from other Android manufacturers.
+The 3 Pro has an attractive finish, big screen, dual camera that promises some great capabilities, and software that sets it apart from other Android manufacturers.
 Does all that add up to a compelling enough experience to convince British shoppers to hand over their money for one in what's an already fairly saturated market?

 That's not to say it looks bad though.
 Realme has used a similar finish to what we saw on Oppo's F11 Pro.
-It's glossy, so almost looks like glass, and has those two colour that gradient into each other, with a subtle lined patterned added for extra texture.
+It's glossy, so almost looks like glass, and has a two colour gradient fade, with a subtle lined pattern added for extra texture.

-Unlike the front and back, the edges all around the phone have a more matte finish, but are colour matched either to the black/purple or blue/purple finishes on offer in the UK and wider Europe.
+Unlike the front and back, the edges all around the phone have a more matte finish, but are colour-matched either to the black/purple or blue/purple finishes on offer in the UK and wider Europe.

 Full screen and a tiny notch